Personal and Physical Development

 RSE throughout school life aims to give children and young people essential skills for building positive, enjoyable, respectful and non-exploitive relationships and staying safe both on and offline.
 It enables pupils to explore their own and others' attitudes and values and aims to help build their self-esteem and confidence.

 Our RSE policy is currently being reviewed to reflect the changes in guidance from the Department for Education.
-If you have any questions or comments about the content of RSE lessons, please contact Ms. Le Moine, who leads the Personal Development team.

 Physical Education (PE)